Residence Life & Housing

 Located in Regina Hall, Phil's serves hot and cold meals and made-to-order items during the daytime hours.
 Take advantage of our new All You Care to Eat service, where 1 price gets you full access to everything in the service area.
-Choose from fresh made pizzas, grill favorites, build your own subs, homestyle cooking and a rotating ethnic action station.
-You can even enjoy seasonal vegetables at our salad and soup bar.
+Choose from fresh made pizzas, grill favorites, build your own subs, homestyle cooking and a rotating action station.
+You can even enjoy seasonal vegetables at our salad station, next to Global Eats.
 Want to grab a quick cup?
-Indulge in Collectivo Coffee, a local roasting company, that makes a great cup of coffee turn into an experience.
+Indulge in Farmer Brothers Coffee, an environmentally self conscious company that serves artisanal coffees that are sustainable, organic and Fair Trade Certified.
 Be sure and use the icons to identify items that are balanced, sustainable, vegetarian and even vegan.
 If you have an allergy concern, Dining Services staff are sure to find a delicious dish for you to enjoy.
 3 star certified Green Restaurant.

 Stop by Wingra Cafe to experience bistro style sandwiches, salads, grill and soup offerings.
 With a focus on providing nutritious menu offerings, our menu has over 100 different ways you can personalize your meal to make it just right, just for you.
 Plus you can enjoy a wide variety of espresso drinks, smoothies and coffee at our revamped coffee bar.
 For a great value, try one of our Meal Deals.
 On the go?
 Be sure and grab a sandwich, wrap or salad to take with you to class.
 If you have a specific dietary concern, be sure and let our team members know - they'll make sure to accommodate you.